searchivarius/AccurateLuceneBM25/README.md

 The low-level querying script is ``scripts/lucene_query.sh``, but I strongly recommend to use a wrapper ``scripts/run_eval_queries.sh`` that does almost all the evaluation work (except extracting average retrieval time).
 The following is an example of invoking the evaluation script:
 ```
-scripts/run_eval_queries.sh ~/TextCollect/YahooAnswers/Comprehensive/FullOct2007.xml.bz2 yahoo_answers exper/compr/ 1000 5 1
+scripts/run_eval_queries.sh ~/TextCollect/YahooAnswers/Comprehensive/FullOct2007.xml.bz2 yahoo_answers exper/compr/ 10000 5 1
 ```
-We ask here to use the **first** 1000 questions.
+We ask here to use the **first** 10000 questions.
 The search series is repeated 5 times.
 The value of the last argument tells the script to evaluate **effectiveness** as well as to compute p-values.
 Again, you need R, Perl, Python for this.
 You can hack an evaluation script and set the variable ``USE_OLD_STYLE_EVAL_FOR_YAHOO_ANSWERS`` to 1.
 In this case, you will also need a C compiler.

 **Note 1:** the second argument is the type of data source.
-Use ``yahoo_answers`` for the non-factoid QA collections.
+Use ``yahoo_answers`` for community QA collections.
 For ClueWeb09 and clueweb12 use ``trec_web``.

-**Note 2:** the script will not re-run queries if output files already exist!**.
-To re-run queries you need to manually delete files named ``trec_run`` from respective subdirectories.
+**Note 2:** the script will not re-run queries if output files already exist!.
+To re-run queries you need to manually delete file named ``trec_run`` from respective subdirectories.

 The average retrieval times are saved to a log file.
 They can be extracted as follows: